Helm (Recommended)

 This is our recommended approach for deploying Sombra in production environments.
 While there are various ways to deploy Sombra and related components, we recommend Helm for most users, especially those with multi-cloud or hybrid cloud environments.

-- Environment variables: Follow Steps 1–3 in our Quickstart guide to get the environment variables you'll need when configuring Sombra.
+Follow our Getting Started guide to get access to our container registry, and get all the environment variables you'll need when configuring Sombra.

-Follow your hosting provider's instructions to launch a Kubernetes cluster with GPUs attached.
+Follow your hosting provider's instructions to launch a Kubernetes cluster.
 You should get to the point where you can connect to the cluster with kubectl

 .